-14.1 As outlined in Keeping Children Safe in Education (2021), Potters Green School is aware that children with additional needs or disabilities may be more vulnerable to abuse and additional barriers may exist when recognising abuse and neglect.
+14.1 As outlined in Keeping Children Safe in Education (2022), Potters Green School is aware that children with additional needs or disabilities may be more vulnerable to abuse both online and offline and additional barriers may exist when recognising abuse and neglect.
 This could be because;

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation or bullying than other children; - the potential for children with SEN and disabilities or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.6
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation or bullying (including prejudicebased bullying) than other children; - the potential for children with SEN and disabilities or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers. - Being unable to understand the difference between fact and fiction in online content recognising signs of abuse in children with SEN and disabilities or certain medical conditions.